dylanmc/CryptoBook/src/2_EncodingData.md

 Writing numbers in binary is tedious for mere humans^[computers, on the other hand, seem to thrive on tedium.].
 It takes eight digits to count up to 128, after all!
-Writing them in decimal is convenient for us humans, but a downside is that there's no easy way to tell how many bits a number has.
+Writing them in decimal is convenient for us humans, but a downside is that there's no easy way to tell how many bits a decimal number has.
 Computer scientists have settled on _hexadecimal_, or base 16, to write numbers when the number of bits matters.
 How does one write a hexadecimal number?
 After all, we've only got ten digits, 0 -> 9, right?
 Well, as a convention we use the